 Preheat oven to 200°F with a baking sheet set inside.

 Transfer 1 ball to lightly floured surface and sprinkle with flour.
 Roll piece of dough into an 8–8½-inch round of even thickness, sprinkling with more flour as needed.
-Using a fork, poke entire surface of round 30 times.
+Using a fork, poke entire surface of dough 30 times.

 Heat 1 teaspoon oil in a cast-iron skillet over medium until shimmering, wipe oil out of skillet with paper towels.